Maraiament/Maraiament/README.md

 - 👋 Hi, I’m @Maraiament
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning mobile application
+- 🌱 I’m currently learning mobile application,Visual basics,Java,C++and system analysis
 - 💞️ I’m looking to collaborate on more
 - 📫 How to reach me mariamadam626@gmail.com